 We have extensive experience guiding our clients successfully through the succession process.
 This involves advice on both the qualitative and quantitative aspects of the process.
 While there is a business at the core of each succession plan we advise on, it is all predicated on understanding the people and their respective wishes.

+Oliver O'Connor

+Partner

-Oliver O'Connor Director T +353 (0)1 680 5679 M +353 (0)87 237 6152 E oliver.oconnor@ie.gt.com im) Grant Thornton Ireland
+T +353 (0)1 680 5679

+M +353 (0)87 237 6152

+E oliver.oconnor@ie.gt.com

 Offices in Dublin, Belfast, Cork, Galway, Kildare, Limerick and Longford.